ahmedcodein/word_guesser/README.md

 ### 2.5.
 Execution

-The execution phase consists of six subsection.
+The execution phase consists of six subsections.
 The first subsection lists the technologies used to develop the game.
-Features are presented in the second section.
-The third section is devoted for The test results.
+Features are presented in the second subsection.
+The data model is discussed in the third subsection.
+The fourth subsection is devoted for the test results.
 A full subsection is then devoted to discuss the bugs encountered during the development.
 This subsection also provides a detailed account of bugs that left without fixing.
 The final subsection is developed to describe the deployment procedures.

 #### 2.5.1.
 Technologies Used